bigwiv/Biopython-cn/chr11.rst

 area of a residue.
 But see also section
 `11.6.9 <#subsec:residue_depth>`__.

-11.6.9??Calculating the residue depth
+11.6.9  Calculating the residue depth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Residue depth is the average distance of a residue°Øs atoms from the
+Residue depth is the average distance of a residue‚Äôs atoms from the
 solvent accessible surface.
-It°Øs a fairly new and very powerful
+It‚Äôs a fairly new and very powerful
 parameterization of solvent accessibility.
 For this functionality, you
-need to install Michel Sanner°Øs MSMS program
+need to install Michel Sanner‚Äôs MSMS program
 (```http://www.scripps.edu/pub/olson-web/people/sanner/html/msms_home.html`` <http://www.scripps.edu/pub/olson-web/people/sanner/html/msms_home.html>`__).
 Then use the ``ResidueDepth`` class.
 This class behaves as a dictionary
-which maps ``Residue`` objects to corresponding (residue depth, C¶¡
+which maps ``Residue`` objects to corresponding (residue depth, CŒ±
 depth) tuples.
-The C¶¡ depth is the distance of a residue°Øs C¶¡ atom to
+The CŒ± depth is the distance of a residue‚Äôs CŒ± atom to
 the solvent accessible surface.

 Example: